akhodakivskiy/VimFx/documentation/options.md

 ### `notify_entered_keys`

-If enabled, a [notification] is shown with the the keys you have entered so far of a command.
+If enabled, a [notification] is shown with the keys you have entered so far of a command.
 This is only noticeable if you type a multi-key shortcut or use a count.

 [notification]: notifications.md